Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

     Your browser does not support the video tag.
 </video>

-- In your IDE - Visual Studio Code in our example - open the **main.tf** file for your new root module.
+- In your IDE - Visual Studio Code in our example - create the **main.tf** file for your new solution.
 - **Paste** the content from the clipboard into **main.tf**.
 - AVM examples frequently use naming and/or region selection Terraform modules to generate deployment region and/or naming values as well as any default values for required fields.
 If you want to use a specific region or other custom resource values, remove the existing region and naming module calls and replace example input values with the new desired custom input values.
 - Once supporting resources such as resource groups have been modified, locate the module call for the AVM module - i.e., **`module "keyvault"`**.
 - AVM module examples use dot notation for a relative reference that is useful during module testing.
-However, you will need to replace the relative reference with a source reference that points to the Terraform registry source location.
+However, you will need to replace the relative reference with a source reference that points to the Terraform Registry source location.
 In most cases, this source reference has been left as a comment in the module example to simplify replacing the existing source dot reference.
 Perform the following two actions to update the source:
   - Delete the existing source definition that uses a dot reference - i.e., **`source = "../../"`**.
-  - Uncomment the Terraform registry source reference by deleting the **#** sign at the start of the commented source line - i.e., **`source = "Azure/avm-res-keyvault-vault/azurerm"`**.
+  - Uncomment the Terraform Registry source reference by deleting the **#** sign at the start of the commented source line - i.e., **`source = "Azure/avm-res-keyvault-vault/azurerm"`**.
 - AVM module examples use a variable to enable or disable the telemetry collection.
 Update the **`enable_telemetry`** input value to **true** or **false**. -e.g. **`enable_telemetry = true`**
 - **Save** your `main.tf` file changes and then proceed to the guide section for running your module.

-### Option 2: Create a root module by changing the AVM module input values
+### Option 2: Create a solution by changing the AVM module input values

 <video width=100% controls muted preload="metadata">
     <source src="/Azure-Verified-Modules/img/usage/quickstart/terraform/avm-tf-qs-custom-full-1080-10.mp4" type="video/mp4">